collebrusco/tm4c-build-debug-nokeil/readme.md

 ## The ARM VS Code Suite

 Luckily, ARM provides a VS Code extension pack that enables development for their embedded boards!
 There is a catch, though.
 These extensions do not support the *ancient* ICDI interface the Launchpad uses to debug and flash.
 These extensions also use ARM's newer `csolution` projects as opposed to Keil's uVision projects, but they provide a tool that will seamlessly convert between the two.
-We will later set up OpenOCD and GDB to flash and debug our devices respectively.
+We will later set up OpenOCD and GDB to flash and debug our devices, respectively.

 1. Install the ARM Keil Studio Pack Extension by ARM in VS Code's extensions marketplace. <p align="center"><img src="img/arm_extension.png"></p>
-2. If on Linux, create a udev rule that allows access to the USB debug device with the following command:
+2. If on Linux, create a udev rule that allows access to the USB debug device with the following command (the vendor and product ID shown are the same for all Launchpads):

     `echo 'ATTRS{idVendor}=="1cbe", ATTRS{idProduct}=="00fd", GROUP="users", MODE="0660"' | sudo tee /etc/udev/rules.d/99-stellaris-launchpad.rules`